-Timeshare exit company red flags
+Timeshare exit company red flags to catch before you sign

 TL;DR